zzzprojects/docs/learndapper.com/pages/dapper-and-dapper-plus.md

 Because with those small actions, **everyone loses**:

 - Dapper loses sponsorship revenue
-- Sponsored libraries and content creators loses revenue
+- Sponsored libraries and content creators lose revenue
 - **You** lose some support, new features, or even new libraries that could have emerged
 - And yes, I lose some revenue too